Personal profile

 Research interests

-• Adaptation, film remaking, seriality and cultural recycling
+• Adaptation, film remaking, seriality and other forms of cinematic and cultural recycling

 • Horror cinema and other horror media